 Recognition by Jurisdictions

-Indiana is the 40th state to accept PAVE!
+Ohio is the 43rd jurisdiction to accept PAVE!
 Click here for the complete PAVE recognition list.

-Effective July 1, 2014, 40 states in the U.S. and two countries (Australia and New Zealand) recognize PAVE.
+Effective September 29, 2015, 43 states / territories in the U.S. and two countries (Australia and New Zealand) recognize PAVE.
 AAVSB is dedicated to promoting the PAVE program, and works continuously to see PAVE recognized in more and more jurisdictions.
 Please check this website regularly for updates to the list of jurisdictions who accept the PAVE credential as meeting the education component of their licensure requirements.

 If you are pursuing licensure in a state that does not accept PAVE, we encourage you to be proactive in contacting your state veterinary board to inquire on the current PAVE status.